jolabsw/task-mgmt-system/README.md

 ```

 **Step 7:** Run Database Migrations from Docker
-Once all Docker containers are running, access the Laravel application container and run the database migrations.
+Once all Docker containers are running, access the Laravel application container, install composer and run the database migrations.
 Make sure you are still in the **backend** directory, and open a new terminal window.
 ```
-docker compose exec app /bin/bash php artisan migrate:fresh
+docker compose exec app /bin/bash composer install php artisan migrate:fresh
 ```